 In the end, I also found this episode both too disturbing and too complicated to include in the song.
 I make the mother, Isolde the Elder, responsible for tying Brangwin to the tree, as punishment and threat for Brangwin’s refusal to pour the love potion.
 Conflating these episodes in this way avoids expanding the focus on Isolde, and allows us to skip over sexual coercion that would be entirely too inflammatory for this piece, and has less modern relevance.

-Palamedes (who will be discussed more in the next verse) is the one who rescues Brangwin from the tree beginning in the Prose Tristan, which is his first known appearance in the Arthur cycle (and in which time the original reason for Brangwin’s binding has been excised).
+Palamedes (who will be discussed more in the next verse) is the one who rescues Brangwin from the tree beginning in the Prose Tristan, which is his first known appearance in the Arthur cycle (at this point in the story’s evolution, the original reason for Brangwin’s binding, discussed in the previous annotation, has been excised).
 The two will constantly cross paths in the narrative because of their associations with Isolde and Tristan, but this is the only significant encounter between them in the original story.
 As I mentioned earlier, it provides a segue to introduce the protagonist of the next verse, and a bonding point for these two characters.
 Brangwin indicates that Palamedes “believed” her, meaning he accepted her version of what had happened, and supported her choice.

-There is no space in this dense second verse to feature Gareth prominently, which is why his connection to Brangwin as a friend in need was established in the previous verse, but Brangwin quickly ties him back to the action here, as the agent of her escape from Isolde the Elder’s wrath.
+There is no space in this dense second verse to feature Gareth prominently, which is why his connection to Brangwin as a friend in need had been established in the previous verse.
+Nevertheless, Brangwin quickly ties him back to the action here, as the agent of her escape from Isolde the Elder’s wrath.
 Gawain is being challenged to become a participant in protecting Brangwin’s freedom, which will begin to take Gawain out of his status quo comfort zone.

 This is an Easter Egg of sorts for serious Gawain scholars.
 “Sovereignty” is the key word in a Gawain tale, The Wedding of Sir Gawain and Dame Ragnelle, which we cannot directly address in the space of this song.
 The story, a variation on the medieval “loathly lady” trope, appears in slightly different form in Chaucer’s “The Wife of Bath’s Tale” from Canterbury Tales, which involves an unnamed knight in Arthur’s court (who came to be identified with Gawain).